Regulatory Model Numbers

 Note: Saving the switch configuration before replacing a power supply is recommended.

-• All slots must be filled or covered with a blank for operation (even though the power supply or fans may not be functional).
+• All slots must be filled or covered with a blank for operation (even though power supply or fans may not be functional).

 Power Supplies